plone/plone.testing/README.txt

     ...     ])
     ...     return suite

-The testrunner will report each file as a separate test, i.e. the ``DocFileSuite()`` above would add two tests to the overall suite.
+The test runner will report each file as a separate test, i.e. the ``DocFileSuite()`` above would add two tests to the overall suite.
 Conversely, a ``DocTestSuite()`` using a module with more than one docstring containing doctests will report one test for each eligible docstring.